Easy keto cranberry sauce is sweetened with a low-carb granulated sweetener or with stevia.

 It’s so easy!
 There’s really no reason to use canned sauce.
-The recipe card below provides the full instructions for making honey cranberry sauce.
-But basically you just cook fresh cranberries in water with a little honey until the fruit is very soft and starts to burst open.
+The recipe card below provides the full instructions.
+Here are the basic steps:

-Should cranberry sauce be served hot or cold?
+Should keto cranberry sauce be served hot or cold?

 I like it at room temperature.
 Cooling it, even just slightly, allows it to thicken, so its texture improves as it cools.

-My favorite way to enjoy honey cranberry sauce?
-Pour it while still warm over cool, creamy Greek yogurt.
+My favorite way to enjoy it?
+I like to pour it while still warm over cool, creamy full-fat Greek yogurt.
 So good!
-It’s also wonderful as a sauce on these homemade almond flour pancakes.
-Or as a cheesecake topping!

 Are cranberries healthy?